ruckyrians/roblox-claimable-group-finder/README.md

 # roblox-group-scanner
 Python 3 tool for finding unclaimed groups on Roblox.
 Supports multi-threading, multi-processing and HTTP proxies.

-This tool is able to achieves checks in the tens-of-millions per minute due to it's use of a batch API endpoint.
+This tool is able to achieve checks in the tens-of-millions per minute due to it's use of a batch API endpoint.

 # Usage
 ```bash